 However, not long ago, stories of people who find their true calling and achieve great success at the age of 40 have been becoming quite popular; and these experiences didn’t fail to bring hope and encouragement.

-At the same opportune time, I also came to realize that uncertainty, being a mystery that it is, actually pushes us to solve the puzzle.
+At the same opportune time, watching the movie Once made me realize that uncertainty, being a mystery that it is, actually pushes us to solve the puzzle.
 More than just a period of risk and danger, uncertainty is a timely pause to reevaluate our chosen course, and redirect it if need be.
 The beauty of the unknown is in the depths of its infinite possibilities.